SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/kaltura-source.md

 A Kaltura App Token with specific permissions is required for Sumo Logic to access Audit Trail and Base Entry Events from Kaltura.
 Follow the below instructions to create a new App Token.

 1. Start a [Kalutra session](https://developer.kaltura.com/api-docs/service/session/action/start) using an admin account.
-1. Enter the following parameter in the body:
+1. Enter the following parameters in the body:
     - **secret**.
 The API Secret Keys that are generated when you create an account.
     - **expiry**.
 86400 - KS (Kaltura Session) expiry time in seconds.
     - **Partnerid**.
 A unique identifier allocated to every Kaltura account.
 The partner ID can be retrieved from the KMC Integration Settings tab.